addyosmani/backbone-fundamentals/chapters/03-internals.md

 ourObject.trigger("dance", "break dancing.
 Yeah!");
 ```

-`off` allows us to remove a callback function that was previously bound to an object.
+`off` removes callback functions that were previously bound to an object.
 Going back to our Publish/Subscribe comparison, think of it as an `unsubscribe` for custom events.

 To remove the `dance` event we previously bound to `ourObject`, we would simply do: